Information about Hepatitis C:

 What are the symptoms of hepatitis C

 When someone first contracts hepatitis C, they don’t have any symptoms.
 In some rare cases, however, symptoms may occur.
-The following symptoms are possible hepatitis C symptoms:
+These are possible symptoms:

 - Very tired